m-zakeri/DatabaseDesign/docs/index.md

 Database design principles is a course that teaches the basics of how to create, manage, and use database systems.
 Databases are systems that store and organize data in a structured way, allowing users to query, manipulate, and analyze the data efficiently.
 Database design is the process of defining the structure, relationships, and constraints of the data in a database.

+## Objectives
-The learning objectives of an introductory course for database design and concept are:
+The learning objectives of this course are:

 * To understand the concepts and principles that underlie how databases work, such as data models, schemas, keys, normalization, and transactions.